 - Edam

 This cheese has a firm texture because it is semi-hard and made from skimmed milk.
 It is a great substitute for Emmental, Cheddar, Gouda, or even Gruyere.
-It is also softer than these other cheese for pizza, primarily due to its lower fat content.
+It is also softer than these other cheeses for pizza, primarily due to its lower fat content.

 The good thing about this cheese from the Netherlands is that it has no smell compared to other cheeses in this category.